-Generally, the notification must include information that is the basis on which manufacturers/distributors have concluded that a dietary supplement containing a new dietary ingredient will reasonably be expected to be safe under the conditions of use recommended or suggested in the labeling.
+Generally, the notification must include information that is the basis on which the manufacturer or distributor has concluded that a dietary supplement containing a new dietary ingredient will reasonably be expected to be safe under the conditions of use recommended or suggested in the labeling.

-Information on how to submit a notification including timeframe, format, and method of submission.
+See How to Submit Notifications for details on how to submit a notification including timeframe, format, and method of submission.

 New Dietary Ingredient Draft Guidance